Dennis Thurman: Dallas Cowboys

 In 1982, he made 43 tackles and 3 interceptions.
-He returned a 60-yard interception for a touchdowninterception against the Minnesota Vikings.
+He returned a 60-yard interception for a touchdown against the Minnesota Vikings.
 He tied a club and an NFC playoff record with 3 interceptions, including a 39-yard return for touchdown to clinch a victory in the playoffs second round against the Green Bay Packers.

 In 1983, he collected 66 tackles, one fumble recovery and led the team with 6 interceptions.
 He scored his fourth career touchdown when he recovered a fumble against the St. Louis Cardinals.

 In 1984, he was moved to backup Downs at free safety and was more involved in third-down defensive schemes.
 He registered 34 tackles and 5 interceptions (second on the team).

 During the 1985 season quarterback Danny White nicknamed Thurman along with fellow safety Michael Downs and cornerbacks Walls, Ron Fellows, "Thurman's Thieves", for their opportunistic play in the secondary, as they combined for 33 total interceptions.
 He posted 41 tackles and 5 interceptions (second on the team).
 He returned an interception 21 yards for a touchdown in the season opener against the Washington Redskins, contributing to a 44–14 win.
 He had 2 interceptions against the Cleveland Browns, that stopped 2 scoring opportunities in a 20–7 win.

 Thurman was waived on August 26, 1986.
 He left with a franchise record of career 4 interceptions returned for touchdowns, he ranked fourth in regular season career interceptions (36), second in playoff interceptions (7) and third in interception return yardage (562).
 At the time, he also ranked third in league history for career playoff interceptions.